Jbleezy/BO1-Reimagined/README.md

 * Add WaW weapon files with correct stats
 * Do impact damage from steilhandgranate in weapon file
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
-* Make it so mystery box sound plays for wonder weapon, not Ray Gun
 * Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp

 ### Versus Todo